sharmanihal/Complete-Collection-Framework/Complete Collection Framework/Collection/Map/LegacyHashTable/HashTable.md

 ## Key Features of HashTable

 - **Synchronized**: All methods of `HashTable` are synchronized, making it thread-safe.
 However, this synchronization can lead to performance overhead due to locking mechanisms that restrict concurrent access to the entire map.
+In Java's Hashtable, both read and write operations are synchronized to ensure thread safety.
+This means that all operations that interact with the data structure are locked to prevent concurrent access issues.
 - **No Null Keys or Values**: Unlike `HashMap`, `HashTable` does not allow `null` as a key or a value.
 Attempting to insert a `null` key or value will throw a `NullPointerException`.
 - **Thread-Safe**: Due to its synchronization, `HashTable` is considered thread-safe for multiple threads accessing it concurrently.
 - **Slower than HashMap**: Since it synchronizes every operation, `HashTable` tends to be slower than `HashMap`, especially in single-threaded environments.